awsdocs/aws-resource-access-manager-user-guide/doc_source/what-is.md

 ## How Resource Sharing Works<a name="what-is-how"></a>

 When you share a resource with another account, then that account is granted access to the resource\.
-Any policies and permissions in that account apply to the shared resource\.
+Any policies and permissions that apply to the account with which you have shared the resource apply to the shared resource\.

 ### Sharing Your Resources<a name="what-is-how-sharing"></a>